List of political parties in Brazil: Party federations

 On 28 September 2021, Law No. 14,208 was enacted, establishing "federations" (federações).
 These federations are associations between parties, considered as a single party in elections and legislative activities such as the creation of caucuses and committees.
 The associated parties must belong to the federation for at least four years from the date of its registration, with penalties if they leave before the deadline.

-The establishment of party federations followed the abolition of coalitions in proportional elections, which had functioned as single parties in seat allocation.
+The establishment of party federations followed the abolition of coalitions in proportional elections, which allowed parties to function as single in seat allocation.
 This change was implemented through Constitutional Amendment No. 97 of 2017, which also introduced an electoral threshold for future parliamentary elections.
 Parties and federations that surpass this threshold gain access to public subsidies through the Party Fund (Fundo Partidário) and are entitled to free advertising on radio and television.

 Below are listed the federations currently registered with the Superior Electoral Court: